Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 If you have used MkDir "Projects" like a command without knowing where it is going to be created, then type Dir and press Enter Key to display a list of files and directory names with the label <Dir> to indicate they are folders.

-That doesn’t mean that the above method is the only option to check the Default Database Folder location.
-Select Access Options from Office Button and select the Popular Option Group(Access2007) and you can see the Default Database Folder settings there.
-You may change it if you need to change it.
+That doesn’t mean the above method is the only option to check the Default Database Folder location.
+Select Access Options from the Office Button, and select the Popular Option Group(Access 2007), and the Default Database Folder settings.
+You can change it if it becomes necessary.
 Check the image given below:

-Try to open a database from some other location on disk, but this setting will not change and the Default Database Folder will remain active as per this setting.
+Try to open a database from another location on disk, but this setting will not change, and the Default Database Folder will remain active as per this setting.
 Without touching the above Access default setting, we can change the active folder to the newly opened database’s parent directory with the use of the following DOS Commands from VBA (you can try this by typing these commands directly on the Debug Window):

 ?
 CurrentProject.Path

-Using the above information in the next two DOS Commands we can change the control to the active database's location, without changing the Default Database Path setting, we have seen earlier:
+Using the above information in the next two DOS Commands, we can change the control to the active database's location, without changing the Default Database Path setting, which we have seen earlier:

 ChDrive "C" 'change control to C: Drive.
 This is necessary if the control was on a different drive ChDir CurrentProject.Path 'change control to the active database's folder